Skip to content

 Know Your Audience

-A solid script underpins every success.
-Aim for 60–120 seconds—enough time to introduce the problem, highlight your solution’s key benefits, and wrap up with a CTA.
-Use concise language, avoid jargon, and consider an emotional hook near the start so viewers keep watching.
+A strong script sits under every successful video.
+Aim for sixty to one hundred and twenty seconds: enough to introduce the problem, show the solution’s main benefits, and end with a call to action.
+Use plain language, avoid jargon, and place an emotional hook near the start so viewers keep watching.

 Storyboard and Animatic